The Cost of SSL Certificates: What to Expect

 Several factors can impact the cost of an SSL certificate, including:

-- Level of Validation: Higher validation levels (e.g., EV) require more rigorous checks, which increases the price.
+- Validation Level: Higher validation levels (OV and EV) require more verification, which increases the cost.

-- Warranty Coverage: Some SSL certificates include warranties that cover financial losses in case of a data breach, which can affect pricing.
+- Warranty: Some SSL certificates come with warranties that cover financial losses in case of a data breach, adding to the price.

 Is a Free SSL Certificate Enough?